Marketing & Event Planning

 Learn more here.

 Student organization members and officers are not authorized to sign contracts or make deposits.
-All contracts for performers, speakers, or other types of entertainment must be approved and signed by the Dean of Students.
+All contracts for performers, speakers, or other types of entertainment must be reviewed, approved, and signed by the Office of Procurement first and then the Dean of Students.
 All performers will be paid at the conclusion of the scheduled event or performance.
-Contact Annetta Pickett (Annetta.email@example.com (615) 322-2471) in Arts and Campus Events for further information on contracts, performers, bands, and booking agencies.
-Please allow three weeks before the event for processing.
+Please speak with your organization’s coach as early as possible to begin identifying performers and other entertainment needs.
+It is best practice to allow six weeks before the event for processing.

 If you have any electrical or stage needs for your event (ex. microphones, sound systems, stage equipment, etc.) you are required to register your event in Anchor Link.
-In addition to registering the event in Anchor Link, it is necessary to inform the Office of Reservations and Events in order for arrangements to be made for additional services.
-Reservations and Events can work with Plant Operations to provide cost estimates for stage and electrical services.
+In addition to registering the event in Anchor Link, it is necessary to inform Events at Vanderbilt in order for arrangements to be made for additional services.
+Events at Vanderbilt can work with Plant Operations to provide cost estimates for stage and electrical services.
 Outside vendors may also be used for some of these services, although students should communicate their vendors’ specific needs and plans to Plant Operations throughout the planning process.

 The Ticketmaster outlet is on the first floor of Sarratt Student Center at the welcome desk.
 You can purchase tickets for on-campus events, local concerts, and other area events at the outlet.
 Methods of payment include cash, Visa, Mastercard, or your Commodore Card.